DuqueDeTuring/books2explore/readme.md

 - Identity: The Demand for Dignity and the Politics of Resentment by Francis Fukuyama
 - Ideology And Utopia: An Introduction to the Sociology of Knowledge by Karl Mannheim, Louis Wirth
 - If on a Winter's Night a Traveler by Italo Calvino
+- Illuminations: Essays and Reflections.
+By Walter Benjamin
 - Imagined Communities: Reflections on the Origin and Spread of Nationalism: Benedict Anderson: 9781784786755: Books
 - Immigration and Democracy (Oxford Political Theory) by Sarah Song
 - Implementation Patterns by Kent Beck